Why does my NuvaRing keep falling out?

 What should I do if my NuvaRing falls out?

-In the case of your NuvaRing falling out, you should reinsert the ring, or insert a new ring within 3 hours to ensure continuous protection.
-NuvaRing are available in packs of 3, so you can insert a new ring if required.
+If your NuvaRing falls out, reinsert the ring or insert a new one within 3 hours to ensure continuous protection.
+NuvaRing is available in packs of 3, allowing you to insert a new ring as needed.

 Depending on which week of your NuvaRing cycle you are on, what you should do may be different.

 Instructions on what to do if your NuvaRing falls out can be found within the patient information leaflet enclosed with your treatment.
-You should retain this leaflet for the duration of your treatment in case you need to refer back to it.
+You should retain this leaflet throughout your treatment in case you need to refer back to it.

-If it’s week three of your NuvaRing cycle, then you should not re-insert the current ring, but you have a couple of options.
+If it’s week three of your NuvaRing cycle, you should not reinsert the current ring; however, you have several options.

 You can insert a new NuvaRing, which will count as the start of the three-week cycle.
-In these cases, you might not have your period, but you may notice some light bleeding or spotting.
+In these cases, you may not experience your period, but you might notice some light bleeding or spotting.

 Another option is to leave the ring out and start your ring-free week early.
 As long as you've used NuvaRing continuously in the week before it fell out, you should remain protected.